Conditions S, C Disease

 - Hb SC disease

 Your baby’s doctor may ask you if your baby is showing any of the signs of Hb S/C (see Early Signs below).
-If your baby has certain signs, your baby’s doctor may need to treat him or her immediately.
+If your baby has certain signs, your baby’s doctor may need to treat them immediately.

 If your baby’s newborn screening result for S, C disease (Hb S/C) was out of the normal range, your baby’s doctor or the state screening program will contact you to arrange for your baby to have additional testing.
 It is important to remember that an out-of-range screening result does not necessarily mean that your child has the condition.
 An out-of-range result may occur because the initial blood sample was too small or the test was performed too early.
 However, a few babies do have the condition, so it is very important that you go to your follow-up appointment for a confirmatory test.
 Because signs of Hb S/C can develop shortly after birth, follow-up testing must be conducted as soon as possible to determine whether or not your baby has the condition.

 Follow-up testing will involve looking at the red blood cells in a sample of your baby’s blood.
-If your baby has Hb S/C, he or she may have a reduced number of red blood cells or abnormally shaped red blood cells.
+If your baby has Hb S/C, they may have a reduced number of red blood cells or abnormally shaped red blood cells.
 Clinical genetic testing for Hb S/C is available and may be necessary to confirm the diagnosis.

 Signs of S, C disease (Hb S/C) usually begin a couple of months after birth.
 In some cases, signs may not appear until childhood.